Cora (?)

 Consanguinity Index=0.0%

 Her married name became Campbell.
-As a result of her marriage, Joan Emily Mary Thynne was styled as Countess Cawdor of Castlemartin on 8 February 1911.
+After her marriage, Joan Emily Mary Thynne was styled as Countess Cawdor of Castlemartin on 8 February 1911.

 Children of Joan Emily Mary Thynne and Hugh Frederick Vaughan Campbell of Cawdor, 4th Earl Cawdor of Castlemartin